What are your hours of operation?

 Do I need a pass to get in?

-Admission to the Sculpture Garden and Plaza is walk-up and always free.
+Admission to the Hirshhorn is walk-up and always free.
 Passes are not required.

 Do you have Wifi?